From your editors

 By Thomas Treadwell, EdD, and Leann Terry, PhD

-Articles or brief reports and news items can be emailed directly to Tom, Letitia, Bambi or Leann, as can Letters to the Editor.
-We would also like to include book reviews, DVD’s, videos and on-line group interactions as part of the newsletter.
-On-line group interactions would be a newsworthy column, yet we need an editor for this.
-Please let us know if you are interested in starting this, or any other column.
+Articles or brief reports and news items can be emailed directly to Tom, Letitia, Noranne or Leann, as can Letters to the Editor.
+We would also like to include book reviews, DVDs, videos and online group interactions as part of the newsletter.